Advice On Everyday Workplace Issues

 A7: Your image and that of your company are on the line.

-Poor e-mail skills can cost you business.
-The way you handle yourself when sending, receiving and managing e-mail tells others if you are professional, organized, and timely.
+Poor email skills can cost you business.
+The way you handle, answer and manage email tells others if you're professional, organized and timely.
 What erodes your good image?
 Poor grammar, spelling mistakes, not using a proper salutation, and not using signature lines.
-Ensure your e-mail aren't too long, are easily understood, well formatted, accurate, and organized in a logical way.
+Ensure your email aren't too long, are easily understood, well formatted, accurate, and organized in a logical way.
 Insert a subject line that's meaningful.
 Err on the side of more formality rather than less.
 And know that many countries are more formal than we are in North America.
-Respond to all e-mail you receive within two days or acknowledge receipt if you can't reply in full right away.
+Respond to all email you receive within two days or acknowledge receipt if you can't reply in full right away.

 A6: Assess your recipient to determine how formal you should be.

 If the formality you require is beyond what a PDA offers, wait, if possible, until you have access to a computer.
-If you must respond using a PDA, keep your e-mail to the point but don't omit essentials to be professional (especially when sending to someone who receives e-mail on their computer).
-The basics of e-mail etiquette still apply but your e-mail will be to the point.
-What people object to most about PDA e-mail is the format default that occurs... not only does it affect the e-mail you send, it reformats the entire e-mail stream.
-All alignment may be gone, fonts change, sentences split unnaturally, etc. This makes it very difficult (and annoying) to read e-mail sent from a PDA.
+If you must respond using a PDA, keep your email to the point but don't omit essentials to be professional (especially when sending to someone who receives email on their computer).
+The basics of email etiquette still apply but your email will be to the point.
+What people object to most about PDA email is the format default that occurs… not only does it affect the email you send, it reformats the entire email stream.
+Alignments may be gone, fonts changed, sentences split unnaturally, etc. This makes it very difficult (and annoying) to read email sent from a PDA.

 Q5: What business accessories do I need to appear professional?